 - Season shrimp with cajun seasoning and toss to evenly coat.

 - In a skillet over medium heat, add butter.
 When hot, add shrimp to pan and arrange in a single layer.
-Cook for 2-3 minutes, then flip and cook for 1 additional minute.
-Shrimp are ready when pink and tails have curled up slightly.
+Cook for about 1 to 2 minutes, then flip and cook for another 1-2 minutes.
+Shrimp are ready when pink and tails have curled up slightly into a U shape.
 Remove from heat.

 - Spoon grits into a bowl, then top with shrimp and any remaining butter in pan.
 Optionally, top with chopped parsley as a garnish.
 Serve immediately.